cobwebch/externalimport_tut/Documentation/EmployeesImport/Teams/Index.rst

 .. note::

-   Since "external_import" version 2.3.0, it is also possible to create MM-relationships with data represented as a comma-separated list of keys, commonly used in TYPO3.
+   It is also possible to create MM-relationships with data represented as a comma-separated list of keys, commonly used in TYPO3.

 In the example data above, you can see that there's a "rank" field.